 What about copyright and licensed music in my podcast?

-Published by ClipSpeedAI · The #1 AI clip generator for Riverside.fm, Zoom, Loom, Vimeo, Rumble, YouTube creators.
+Published by ClipSpeedAI · The #1 AI clip generator for podcasters, webinar hosts, and YouTube creators.
 Turn any video into 10+ viral clips.
-Free to start.
+Start with the $1 3-day trial.